MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Amrith Setlur, Benjamin Eysenbach, Virginia Smith, Sergey Levine. **
   - Key Word: Adversarial Training; Entropy Maximization.
   - <details><summary>Digest</summary> We propose a complementary regularization strategy that reduces confidence on self-generated examples.
 The method, which we call RCAD (Reducing Confidence along Adversarial Directions), aims to reduce confidence on out-of-distribution examples lying along directions adversarially chosen to increase training loss.
 In contrast to adversarial training, RCAD does not try to robustify the model to output the original label, but rather regularizes it to have reduced confidence on points generated using much larger perturbations than in conventional adversarial training.

+- An Analytic Framework for Robust Training of Artificial Neural Networks. [[paper]](https://arxiv.org/abs/2205.13502)
+  - Ramin Barati, Reza Safabakhsh, Mohammad Rahmati.
+  - Key Word: Adversarial Robustness; Geometric and Analytic Modeling.
+  - <details><summary>Digest</summary> Many studies investigate the phenomenon by proposing a simplified model of how adversarial examples occur and validate it by predicting some aspect of the phenomenon.
+While these studies cover many different characteristics of the adversarial examples, they have not reached a holistic approach to the geometric and analytic modeling of the phenomenon.
+This paper propose a formal framework to study the phenomenon in learning theory and make use of complex analysis and holomorphicity to offer a robust learning rule for artificial neural networks.

 - Diffusion Models for Adversarial Purification. [[paper]](https://arxiv.org/abs/2205.07460) [[code]](https://diffpure.github.io/)
   - Weili Nie, Brandon Guo, Yujia Huang, Chaowei Xiao, Arash Vahdat, Anima Anandkumar. *ICML 2022*